jonaslu/ain/README.md

 ```
 http://localhost:8080/api/blog/post?API_KEY=a922be9f-1aaf-47ef-b70b-b400a3aa386e&id=1
 ```

+To avoid the common bash-ism error of having spaces around the equals sign, the whitespace in a query key / value is only significant within the string.

+This means that `page=3` and `page = 3` will become the same query parameter and `page = the next one` will become `page=the+next+one` when processed.
+If you need actual spaces between the equal-sign and the key / value strings you need to encode it yourself: e g `page+=+3` or put that key-value in the [[Host]](#Host) section where space is significant.

 Each line under the [Query] section is appended with a delimiter.
 Ain defaults to the query-string delimiter `&`.
 See the [[Config]](#Config) section for setting a custom delimiter.